 How we measure the impact:

-The attainment (what level your child is working at) and the progress (how much they have improved) of your child are monitored at half termly intervals.
+The attainment (what level your child is working at) and the progress (how much they have improved) of your child, is monitored at half termly intervals.
 As part of this process we examine the difference between children receiving Pupil Premium and those who do not.
 We check to see that the performance of both groups is similar.

 How are we doing:

-Although their may be a difference in performance between both groups, please consider that their could be a range of reasons for this.
+Although their may be a difference in performance between both groups, please consider that their could be a many factors that contribute to this.